sajid-khan-afridi/learn-modern-ai-python-batch-69/06-prompt_engineering/00-Basic-Meta-Prompting-Tutorial/readme.md

 3. **Include Examples**
    - If you have a particular format, show ChatGPT an example.
 4. **Balance Creativity and Constraints**
-   - Too many rules might stifle creativity.
+   - Too many rules might suppress creativity.
 5. **Document Your Best Prompts**
    - Save them for future use.